arsilva87/soilphysics/README.md

 ## Soil compaction tools

-It calculates bulk density variation as a function of the applied mean normal stress using critical state theory, by O'Sullivan and Robertson (1996).
+Unsing the funtion soilDeformation, it is possible calculates the bulk density variation as a function of the applied mean normal stress using critical state theory, by O'Sullivan and Robertson (1996).

 ```r
 soilDeformation(stress = 300,